 Overview of Program

-The Lung Cancer Program at Cleveland Clinic Abu Dhabi uses the most advanced available techniques to diagnose and treat one of the most common, complex and aggressive forms of cancer.
-The multi-disciplinary team includes highly experienced doctors available to see patients quickly, providing a fast and thorough diagnosis followed by a detailed discussion of each individual’s treatment options.
+The Lung Cancer program at Cleveland Clinic Abu Dhabi uses the most advanced available techniques to diagnose and treat one of the most common, complex and aggressive forms of cancer.
+The multidisciplinary team includes highly experienced physicians available to see patients quickly, providing a fast and thorough diagnosis followed by a detailed discussion of each individual’s treatment options.

 The service also includes screening for lung cancer in high-risk patients – particularly those with a history of tobacco use – to identify and treat cancers at the earliest possible stage, maximizing chances of recovery and survival.

 What We Treat

 Lung cancer is the world’s most common cause of cancer-related death for both men and women, and is one of the most complex and aggressive cancers to treat.
 The incidence of lung cancer is strongly linked to cigarette smoking, with about 90% of lung cancers being a result of tobacco use.
 In the GCC and UAE, this also includes other forms of smoking, such as shisha and medwakh pipes.

 Most patients are diagnosed in an advanced stage of the disease and curative treatment is not possible.
 Early diagnosis is essential to improve long-term survival.